mlhpdx/SimplestLoadBalancer/Readme.md

 # Simplest UDP Load Balancer #

-This is **not a production load balancer**, just code that demonstrates sessionless load balancing of UDP traffic.
+This code demonstrates sessionless load balancing of UDP traffic, solving problems inherent with using traditional load balancers for such traffic.

 ![bar](udp-slb.jpg)